Privacy Policy

 Thank you for trusting The Data Group with your information!
 If you have any questions about this process, feel free to reach out to us.

 In Short: Depending on your location, you may have additional rights related to your personal information.
-Residents of certain states, such as Virginia, Colorado, and Utah, may have additional privacy rights similar to those outlined in the CCPA.
+Residents of certain states, such as those mentioned at the beginning of our this page may have additional privacy rights similar to those outlined in the CCPA.
 We are committed to respecting your rights in all applicable jurisdictions.
 For more information or to exercise your rights, please contact us at Compliance@thedatagroup.com.

 In Short: Yes, we will update this policy as necessary to stay compliant with relevant laws.
 We may update this privacy policy from time to time.
 The updated version will be indicated by an updated “Revised” date and the updated version will be effective as soon as it is accessible.
 If we make material changes to this privacy policy, we may notify you either by prominently posting a notice of such changes or by directly sending you a notification.
 We encourage you to review this privacy policy frequently to be informed of how we are protecting your information.